leowilkin/leosia/src/content/docs/services/taxes.md

 | Higher rate        	| £50,271 to £125,140       	| 40%                      	|
 | Additional rate    	| Over £125,140             	| 45%                      	|

-# Other allowances
+## Other Allowances
-You have tax-free allowances for:
+You have Tax-free Allowances for:

 - Savings interest
 - Dividend income, if you own shares in a company